When I started out in sales and marketing, it was all about closing the sale.

 The challenge with the closing mindset, is that it positions the prospective customer as little more than a barrier.
 A hurdle between you and the sale.
 An obstacle to be overcome.
 Little wonder so many closing techniques are based on psychological tricks.

 The use of long, uncomfortable silences at key points in the sales process, for example, is used to put pressure on the prospective client.
-So is refusing to accept a “no” from them, by asking what they need additional clarity on, each time they clearly just want out.
+So is refusing to accept a “no” from them, by asking what they need additional information on, when they clearly just want the salesperson to go away.

 In a nutshell, the focus is on outmanoeuvring your opponent.
 It’s them against you.
 A confrontation.